UM-Ann Arbor, UM-Dearborn and UM-Flint are three distinct but aligned institutions.

 - Collaboration for efficiency: UM-Ann Arbor supports UM-Dearborn and UM-Flint to increase efficiency and reduce costs for all three campuses.
-In June 2020, President Mark Schlissel made a commitment of $20 million to support student recruitment, retention and graduation at UM-Dearborn and UM-Flint.
+In June 2020, the university committed $20 million to support student recruitment, retention and graduation at UM-Dearborn and UM-Flint.
 The university’s Board of Regents voted in 2021 to expand the Go Blue Guarantee to the Dearborn and Flint campuses beginning in fall 2021.
 The financial aid program for high-achieving in-state students that offers free tuition for up to four years for students with family income of up to $65,000 had previously been available only to students on the Ann Arbor campus.
 Additionally, UM-Ann Arbor leads and often provides financial and other support for many programs that benefit UM-Flint and UM-Dearborn.
 Read how in this resource.

 Click below for the university’s response to the ‘One University’ platform and the myth that UM-Ann Arbor has a $500 million surplus.